opentibiabr/opentibiabr.github.io/_posts/2020-06-15-fortnightly-updates-06.markdown

 title:  "Fortnightly Update #06"
 date:   2020-06-15 11:00:00 -0400
 categories: updates
-excerpt: breaking change: the map is now zip format instead of rar. feature: hirelings made by jlcvp
+excerpt: "breaking change: the map is now zip format instead of rar. feature: hirelings made by jlcvp"
 ---

 #### Special Thanks for our Donators